dnbworks/orderPizzaRestuarant/README.md

 1. user authentication
 2. storing orders in the database
 3. keeping track of customer previous orders
-4. Has CMS to manage products for the website.
+4. Has CMS to manage products and orders for customers.

 ## Installation